Western Sydney: Topography

 The Greater Western Sydney region spans from Windsor in the north to Campbelltown in the south, Lidcombe and Roselands in the east, with the A3 creating the boundary between the greater west and inner West, to Penrith and Katoomba in the Blue Mountains in the far west.
-The Greater Western Sydney region borders regions that is outside of the Greater Sydney area such as the Central West to the west, the Southern Highlands to the southwest, the Hunter to the northwest, the Central Coast to the northeast and the Illawarra to the southeast.
+The Greater Western Sydney region borders regions that are outside of the Greater Sydney area such as the Central West to the west, the Southern Highlands to the southwest, the Hunter to the northwest, the Central Coast to the northeast and the Illawarra to the southeast.
 The 151st meridian east passes through the heart of western Sydney, namely in the suburbs of Castle Hill, Parramatta, Granville, and Revesby, with the suburbs west of those being on the eastern end of the 150th meridian, which is a line that passes through the Russian city of Magadan in the northern hemisphere.

-In 1820s, Peter Cunningham described the country west of Parramatta and Liverpool as "a fine timbered country, perfectly clear of bush, through which you might, generally speaking, drive a gig in all directions, without any impediment in the shape of rocks, scrubs, or close forest".
+In the 1820s, Peter Cunningham described the country west of Parramatta and Liverpool as "a fine timbered country, perfectly clear of bush, through which you might, generally speaking, drive a gig in all directions, without any impediment in the shape of rocks, scrubs, or close forest".
 This confirmed earlier accounts by Governor Arthur Phillip, who suggested that the trees were "growing at a distance of some twenty to forty feet from each other, and in general entirely free from brushwood..."